 3.5 In a highly competitive situation like this, it would be very helpful to the Judicial and Legal Services Commission to be given a ranking of the leading candidates.
-The Judicial and Legal Services Commission asks that all referees give an order of preference for those candidates in respect of whom they award an A marking.
+The Judicial and Legal Services Commission asks that all referees give an order of preference for those candidates in respect of whom they award an overall [4] marking of "Well suited for appointment".